ZeTopHat/SUSEcrashPrep/README.md

 # Crash Prep

-This is an RPM download and extraction tool for internal SUSE employees looking to more quickly perform crash analysis on kernel core dumps.
+This is an RPM download and extraction tool for internal SUSE employees looking to more quickly perform crash analysis on enterprise kernel core dumps.

 ## Getting Started